AoyueBi/wheatPolyPhen2/README.md

 2. Extract the source tarball: ``` tar vxzf polyphen-2.2.2r402.tar.gz ```
 3. Download the database tarballs from the same site.
 The two precomputed alignment tarballs are recommended, but not required.
 If you choose not to install the MLC alignments, PolyPhen-2 will attempt to build MLC alignments for your proteins automatically on its first invocation and subsequently use them for all further runs.
 In the wheat conservation calculation, we will perform the alignments process.

 4. Extract the tarballs you just downloaded, by entering commands similar to the following:
 ```
 tar vxjf polyphen-2.2.2-databases-2011_12.tar.bz2
 tar vxjf polyphen-2.2.2-alignments-mlc-2011_12.tar.bz2
 tar vxjf polyphen-2.2.2-alignments-multiz-2009_10.tar.bz2
 ```

-5. SetuptheshellenvironmentforyourPolyPhen-2installationbytypingthefollowing commands (if you are using Linux and the bash shell; different commands may be required for different systems).
+5. Set up the shell environment for your PolyPhen-2 installation by typing the following commands.
 ```
 cat >> ∼/.bashrc
 alias pph2="cd /data1/home/aoyue/biosoftware/polyphen-2.2.3/"